Pelikan, Paul Memorial Scholarship Fund

 Paul barely graduated from high school, where it became apparent to classmates and teachers & “that he could not focus while in class or concentrate on his studies,” John said.
 “I think many of his teachers looked at him as the class cutup who just was not motivated.”
 The road ahead was never easy for Paul, and he died in December, 2004 from the effects of long-term diabetes.

-John now resides in North Carolina with his wife, Suzy, who was also a high school classmate, and they have a 43-year-old son who suffered from ADD.
+John passed away in 2015.
+His wife, Suzy, resides in North Carolina.
+Suzy who was also a high school classmate, and they have a 43-year-old son who suffered from ADD.
 Looking back, the couple came to believe Paul suffered likewise.
 On top of that, several months before his death Paul revealed for the first time that he always had problems with reading and writing, and getting words scrambled and backward.

 Later in 2004, Paul informed the Tritch’s he had made them his sole heirs, and in a letter suggested that a trust for their learning-disabled son be set up with proceeds from the estate.